 discrepancies were noticed on such verification.

-(ii) a.
-The inventory of the Company has been physically verified
+(a) The inventory of the company expect goods in transit has been

 inventories followed by the management are reasonable and adequate in